tannewt/wa-law.org/bill/2023-24/hb/1066/1/README.md

 2. Provide penalties for violations of this chapter.

 It is further the intent of the legislature that in developing proposed orders under the powers granted in RCW 43.21G.040 as now or hereafter amended the governor may utilize, on a temporary or ad hoc basis, the knowledge and expertise of persons experienced in the technical aspects of energy supply, distribution, or use.
 Such utilization shall be in addition to support received by the governor from the department of commerce under RCW 43.21F.045 and 43.21F.065 and from other state agencies.

+## Section 2039
+(1) There is created the environmental enhancement and job creation task force within the office of the governor.
+The purpose of the task force is to provide a coordinated and comprehensive approach to implementation of chapter 516, Laws of 1993.
+The task force shall consist of the commissioner of public lands, the director of the department of fish and wildlife, the director of the department of ecology, the director of the parks and recreation commission, the timber team coordinator, the executive director of the workforce training and education coordinating board, and the executive director of the Puget Sound partnership, or their designees.
+The task force may seek the advice of the following agencies and organizations: The department of community, trade, and economic development commerce, the conservation commission, the employment security department, the recreation and conservation office, appropriate federal agencies, appropriate special districts, the Washington state association of counties, the association of Washington cities, labor organizations, business organizations, timber-dependent communities, environmental organizations, and Indian tribes.
+The governor shall appoint the task force chair.
+Members of the task force shall serve without additional pay.
+Participation in the work of the committee by agency members shall be considered in performance of their employment.
+The governor shall designate staff and administrative support to the task force and shall solicit the participation of agency personnel to assist the task force.

 ## Section 2040
 Beginning on July 1, 2007, the department of labor and industries shall perform all the consumer complaint and related functions of the state administrative agency that are required for purposes of complying with the regulations established by the federal department of housing and urban development for manufactured housing, including the preparation and submission of the state administrative plan.